Admission Requirements & Procedures

 Since the DMin program is a 32-credit program generally offered in a cohort format, we do not offer permission-to-take classes status.
 Enroll early!

 A program participant enters the Doctor of Ministry program to pursue a degree in a specific concentration together with a group of colleagues.
 These groups are called "cohorts."
-Each cohort is assigned a coordinator by the Doctor of Ministry Committee who communicates with the Doctor of Ministry office and applies the registration and financial procedures for the group.
-Your coordinator will work closely with you on issues such as your degree equivalency and financial arrangements.
-He/she will help you through each of the steps in application for the program and course registration.
+Each concentration is assigned a coordinator by the Doctor of Ministry Committee who communicates with the Doctor of Ministry office, helps form curriculum content and schedules, selects appropriate faculty for the concentration, and guides cohort participants through their program journey within the selected concentration.

 Here are the steps you need to take:

 - Wait for notification of acceptance.
-You may ask for the program planner from the Doctor of Ministry office (ext.
-3544 or email@example.com) or obtain it from the DMin website (www.doctorofministry.com).
 You may not register for modules until you are accepted into the Doctor of Ministry program.

-- The Doctor of Ministry Committee will vote on applications when the Admissions office provides the completed documentation to the Doctor of Ministry office.
+- The Doctor of Ministry Committee will vote on applications when the Graduate Enrollment office provides the completed documentation to the Doctor of Ministry office.

-- The Doctor of Ministry office will inform you and the Admissions office of your academic acceptance.
+- The Graduate Enrollment office will inform you of your academic acceptance.

-- You may consult with the Doctor of Ministry office for advice about your program plan and to register for your modules.
-The Doctor of Ministry office will send the registrations to the registrar's office with appropriate information.
+- You may consult with the Doctor of Ministry office for advice about your program plan.
+The program office will notify you when online registration is open as each new semester approaches.

 - Andrews University has several options available to you for paying your bill.
-Read the Doctor of Ministry Program Guidelines on Student Financial Plans carefully, then contact the student finance office.
-You may go online at www.andrews.edu/SF/ to contact the student finance office and determine which option is best for you, or contact them directly at 1-800-253-2874, ext.
-3333.
+Read the Doctor of Ministry Program Guidelines on Student Financial Plans carefully, then contact the Student Financial Services office.
+You may go online at www.andrews.edu/SF/ to contact the Student Financial Services office and determine which option is best for you, or contact them directly at 1-800-253-2874, ext.
+3334.

 Application of program policy time limits: